Applications open for 2023 & 2024! Apply today

 Youth Development and Education interns in Tokyo are highly appreciated.
 Many Japanese parents work until late at night, so it’s normal for children to spend six hours or more at after-school care programs, where they do homework or play games.
 By joining this Youth Development and Education internship in Japan, you’ll assist in these programs, known locally as gakudos, and have the option to be placed in international kindergartens or schools during the day.

-Interns should note that there is a strict professional dress code in Japan, which is very conservative.
+Importantly, interns must be aware that there is a strict professional dress code in Japan, which is very conservative.
 Clothing must be very tidy and quite formal.
 Dark, solid colors are best, worn with simple white shirts or blouses.
 Visible tattoos and piercings are not considered to be appropriate.
-Piercings are best removed and any visible tattoos would need to be covered in order to avoid causing offence.
+Piercings are best removed and any visible tattoos would need to be covered in order to avoid causing offense.
 Hair should be naturally colored and kept very clean and tidy.
 Men should also be clean-shaven.
 Interns are urged not to wear statement jewelry pieces and makeup must be kept minimal.
+For example, accessories such as long, painted fingernails and false eyelashes / eyelash extensions are not considered to be acceptable.
+Many educational and childcare institutions will have policies related to child/student health and safety.
+Such policies will often dictate the required dress code.
+Interns who are unable to meet the required dress code conditions may be asked to amend their appearance, prior to being able to commence the internship.

 Typical Schedule